Search Jobs In Placerville

 • Vacation and sick leave accruals

-• Supervisory leave (supervising classifications only) and Bereavement leave
+• Supervisory, Personal and Bereavement leave

 Below is a comprehensive benefit summary based on full-time, regular employment for the bargaining unit to which this classification is assigned.